Skip to content

 7. Insurance Coverage

 Appropriate insurance coverage is essential for marketing agencies to mitigate potential risks and liabilities.
-Professional Indemnity Insurance (PII) is critical as it covers errors, omissions or negligence in the agency’s work that may lead to client financial losses.
+Professional Indemnity Insurance (PII) is crucial, as it protects the agency against errors, omissions, or negligence in its work that may result in client financial losses.

 Public liability insurance and employers’ liability insurance may also be necessary to protect against third-party claims and workplace-related incidents.
 Therefore, reviewing insurance options and obtaining adequate coverage is vital to safeguard the agency’s interests.